Gemma867/Master_thesis_EEG/README2.md

 # README

 This repository contains the R code, saved model parameters, and figures corresponding to the different stages of the analysis.
-The original EEG data is not included in the repository
+The original EEG data (`matrices.rds` in the code) is not included in the repository.
+The parameters estimated for all models are stored in each corresponding directory.
+Every directory contains the necessary files to run the code except for the EEG data.

 The project is organized into four main directories: